P.O. box 150954, San Rafael, CA 94915 · (415) 339-8196 · email@example.com

 With a little adjustment in perspective, it’s possible to lead a full, active life from one end of it to the other.
 Prevention is far easier than finding a cure, but using meditative mindfulness in conjunction with physical well-being might be able to accomplish both.
 It already has for countless people!
 What we do during the day – how we use our body – creates changes in our muscles, joints, and posture.
 If we use mindfulness to keep the relationship in balance between our activities and their influence on our system, we’ll be much more likely to cross the finish line with all of our original parts and prevent being blindsided by a major health issue.

 How Does It Differ From Other Methods?

-NeuroSomatic Integration™ differs from many hands-on approaches in the way that the educational aspect actually retrains the brain.
+NeuroSomatic Integration™ differs from many hands-on approaches in the way that the educational aspect actually retrains the central nervous system.
 One of my teachers used to say that, “The muscles only do what the brain tells them to do.”
-By addressing the inner controller and regulator of muscle activity, somatic education enables the improvements to be more lasting.
+By addressing the inner controller and regulators of muscle activity, somatic education enables the improvements to be more lasting.
 It also facilitates lasting change by making the way to reduce pain, and retain or regain balance available to the client.
 Developing a relationship with your body insures catching the imbalance at the level of a ‘twinge’ or ‘tweak’ instead of waiting until the symptom blows up into something more serious.
 If you’re already at the major symptom stage, the body will also be open if not eager to regain balance and reduce pain as quickly as possible.